rchittock/acf-panel-generator/README.md

 ## 📧 Support

 - Open an issue on GitHub
-- Email: your@email.com
-- Twitter: @yourhandle

 ---

-Made with ❤️ for the WordPress community
+Made with ❤️ for the WordPress and ACF community